Bartosz-D3V/grafik/README.md

 Grafik generates the GraphQL types used by operations defined in `query.graphql` file.

+Function with receiver returns `*http.Response` - use `json.Unmarshall` to convert the response to the actual Go struct defined in generated grafik client.

+By default, the GraphQL operation's return type is named using the following pattern: _graphqlOperation_**Response** (i.e. CountResultsResponse).

 See more [examples][examples-link] and how to use the client programmatically.

 ## Authorization